nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 to import the project into IDEA.
    _⚠ Note: Importing a Gradle project is slightly different from importing a normal Java project._
 3. **Verify the setup**:
-   1. Run the `seedu.libmgr.Libmgr` and try a few commands.
+   1. Run the `seedu.duke.Libmgr` and try a few commands.
    2. Run the tests to ensure they all pass.

 ## Design